Structural and Magnetic Properties of Co-rich bct CoMn Films: Theoretical Calculations

 \subsubsection{Co$_{1/2}$Mn$_{1/2}$ moment}

-A disordered alloy of Co$_{1/2}$Mn$_{1/2}$ was approximated by considering four ordered alloys each with two bct unit cells per supercell to allow magnetic states with two unique Mn positions, which could align antiparallel to each other when the system became antiferromagnetic in the fcc phase, which was the solution found by Wu et al.\cite{wu2001} However, the work reported here differs from this earlier work by considering tetragonally distorted unit cells where the in-plane and out-of-plane directions are no longer equivalent.
+A disordered alloy of Co$_{1/2}$Mn$_{1/2}$ was approximated by considering four ordered alloys each with two bct unit cells per supercell to allow magnetic states with two unique Mn positions, which could align antiparallel to each other when the system became antiferromagnetic in the fcc phase, which was the solution found by Wu et. al.\cite{wu2001} However, the work reported here differs from this earlier work by considering tetragonally distorted unit cells where the in-plane and out-of-plane directions are no longer equivalent, therefore two possible supercells needed to be considered.

-Two supercells were considered: the $a$ class where the two bct unit cells were aligned along the $a$ axis and the $c$ class where the two bct unit cells were aligned along the $c$ axis.
+The two supercells considered were: the $a$-class (see FIG.~\ref{fig:supercells_Co50Mn50} (a) and (c)) where the two bct unit cells were aligned along an $a$-axis and the $c$-class (see FIG.~\ref{fig:supercells_Co50Mn50} (b) and (d)) where the two bct unit cells were aligned along the $c$-axis.
 For each of these supercells, every possible arrangement of Co and Mn atoms was considered: one where the Mn atoms were nearest-neighbors and another where the Mn atoms were next-nearest-neighbors.
 The moments of these alloys were calculated as a function of $c/a^\text{sub}$ and weighted by their multiplicities to approximate a disordered alloy.
 See Appendix \ref{sec:superlattices}\ref{sec:Co50Mn50} for more details.

 When $c/a^\text{sub} < 1.09$, the Co and Mn atoms are ferromagnetically aligned with an average Co moment ranging from $1.28$ $\mu_\text{B}$ to $1.55$ $\mu_\text{B}$ and an average Mn moment ranging from $1.55$ $\mu_\text{B}$ to $2.07$ $\mu_\text{B}$.
 The weakest ferromagnetic state occurs when $c/a^\text{sub} = 0.86$, which is near the hcp-like structure discussed in Section \ref{sec:theory}\ref{sec:structural} and also the tetragonal distortion associated with Co$_{1/2}$Mn$_{1/2}$ grown on MgO.
 However, the strongest ferromagnetic state occurs when $c/a^\text{sub} = 1.07$, which is the tetragonal distortion associated with growth on BTO substrates.